 Swap your sleeping bag for a bed and enjoy the added extras that come with these glamping retreats.
 From ensuite shepherds’ huts with a hot tub to Mongolian yurts with a private waterfall, there are loads of weird and wonderful ways to go glamping in Yorkshire.
 So, if you want to truly enjoy Yorkshire, why not do your next camping trip a little differently?

 If you stay in one of these Mongolian yurts you’ll be in the heart of the breathtaking Yorkshire Dales, and it’s got a secret – a private 30-foot waterfall.
 These 19-foot tents are hooked up to electricity and can comfortably sleep up to five people.
 You can order an evening meal to your yurt or find your adventurous side and explore your surroundings.
 There are plenty of wild swimming spots nearby and local company Alfresco Adventures offers all kinds of activities, from canoeing to climbing.

 Swaledale Yurts, Park House, Keld, North Yorkshire, DL11 6DZ.
-Yurts start at £69 per night.
+Yurts start at £138 for two nights.